petrockpeev/petrockpeev/README.md

 ### 📁 Projects

 - **Rinconada-Bikol Sentiment Analysis Browser Extension**
-  A browser extension that analyzes Rinconada text and predicts sentiment, focusing on NLP for a low-resource language.
+  A browser extension that detects sentiment in Rinconada-Bikol text using a combination of traditional machine learning and deep learning models on the backend.

 - **Cryptography Web App (Streamlit)**
   A Streamlit-based application that encrypts user input using selected cryptographic algorithms, built to demonstrate practical cryptography concepts.